Love 119: Composition

-The Korean lyrics for "Love 119" were written by Jeong Da-seul, ChaMane, Moon Seol-lee, and Cho Yoon-kyung, while Japanese lyrics were contributed by Mahiro.
+The Korean lyrics for "Love 119" were written by Jeong Da-seul, ChaMane, Moon Seol-lee, and Jo Yoon-kyung, while Japanese lyrics were contributed by Mahiro.
 Composition and English lyrics for both versions were contributed by Jason Hahs, Colin Magalong, David Wilson and MZMC, with the latter two also handling arrangement.
 "Love 119" contains a prominent sample of the 2005 song "Emergency Room", as written and composed by Shin Dong-woo and performed by South Korean band Izi.

 The song has been described as an "easy-listening", "dreamy" dance-pop track reminiscent of late 1990s and early 2000s music, characterized by a "sweet" piano riff and drum beats.
 Vocally, the song makes heavy use of harmonies, including a cappella, vocal layering, and choir-like segments.
 In the track's lyrics, the group sings about the feeling of first love, comparing it with an emergency situation.
 "Love 119" was composed in the key of A-flat major, with a tempo of 99 beats per minute.